TheArtificial/theartificial.nl/source/blog/2018/05-11-animtut.html.md

 The `opacity`attribute defines the transparency of an element.

-The possible values for the amount of transparency are written by a entier or decimal number from `0` to `1`, or with a percentage like `50%`.`
+The possible values for the amount of transparency are written by a whole number (integer) or decimal number from `0` to `1`, or with a percentage like `50%`.`

         .diamond {
           opacity: 0.3;
         }

 ![Placeholder](05-11-animtut/placeholder.svg)